-A co-signed debt could be something as straightforward as your Dad agreeing to help out with your car loan so you can finally own an automobile that is truly yours.
-Or it could be as simple as your spouse receiving a secondary credit card in your name from his bank, and passing it along to you to use.
-Both of these are joint debts.
+But what is a co-signed debt?
+This type of debt could be something as straightforward as your dad agreeing to help you out with your first car loan so you can finally get a vehicle.
+Or it could be as simple as your spouse receiving a secondary credit card in your name from his bank and passing it along to you to use.
+In each of these cases, it is joint debt.

-But what happens when one of the people who has that joint debt files for protection from their creditors (either a bankruptcy or a consumer proposal) or disappears, dies or ends up leaving Canada?
+But what happens when one of the people who has that joint debt files a bankruptcy or proposal for protection from their creditors, disappears, dies, or ends up leaving Canada?

 In those types of scenarios, the other joint debtor would end up being 100% responsible for the entire debt.
-That means the entire car loan becomes Dad’s problem to deal with if his daughter files for bankruptcy protection.
+That means the entire car loan becomes dad’s problem.
 Or that secondary credit card holder ends up on the hook for the balance owing on both credit cards.

 This can be even more problematic (and very confusing) when the joint debt holder lives in the same household.
-I have received more than a few anxious telephone calls from people I’ve helped file a personal bankruptcy or consumer proposal, upset because the credit card company or collection agency continues to call and demand repayment, despite the filing of the insolvency proceedings.
+I have received more than a few anxious calls or emails from clients we have helped file a bankruptcy or consumer proposal, because the credit card company or collection agency continues to call and demand repayment, despite the filing of the insolvency proceedings.

-“You told me the calls would stop!” they say, frustrated by the constant letters and increasingly-demanding telephone calls they get each day (sometimes multiple times a day).
+“You told me that my creditors would not be contacting me!” they say, frustrated by the notices, calls, and emails they receive.
 “Why do they keep calling me?”

-Since I know the filing of a proposal or a personal bankruptcy places a wall of legislation between the creditors and the person who has the debt, I’m often surprised when, months after a filing has taken place, those nasty calls and letter continue to besiege them.
-Until I find out that the debt was a jointly-held debt.
-“I didn’t know you needed to know that,” the debtor often exclaims.
+The filing of a proposal or a personal bankruptcy places a wall of legislation between the creditors and the person who has the debt.
+Sometimes we do not find out until after the bankruptcy or proposal is filed that the client had a joint debt.
+“I didn’t know you needed to know that” the client often says.
 “I was the primary cardholder – doesn’t that mean the debt just goes away?”

-Yes it does.
+Yes, it does.
 For the person who filed for protection.
-But not for the spouse, friend or child of that person who jointly holds the debt.
+But not for the family member or friend who jointly holds that debt.
 For the other person, the calls will continue to come until they, too, are forced to deal with the debt in some form.

-So my advice to you about joint debt is this: Don’t have any (if possible).
+So, my advice to you about joint debt is this: Try not to have any (if possible).
 If you share a credit card, bank loan or line of credit with your spouse or family member, reduce your liability by contacting the creditor and asking them to remove your name from the debt.
 If requested, credit card companies will often remove the supplemental cardholder from the contract.
 Just call them and ask.